Read this post to find the answer to the questions, “Can I put shea butter on my dog?” and “Is shea butter safe for my dog?”

 Shea butter can also be used to condition your dog’s fur and keep it silky, shiny and soft!

 Where to Get Shea Butter

 Please ensure to buy 100% pure shea butter, without any additives.
 This shea butter has all it’s nutrients intact and is nourishing and healing.
-You can purchase Perfect Body Harmony’s Shea Butter.
-It’s USDA certified organic and comes in a UV amber glass jar that keeps your shea butter fresh for long.
+You can purchase Better Shea Butter’s Unrefined Shea Butter.
+It’s USDA certified organic and one of the best brands of unrefined shea butter out there.

 - If you’re worried about your dog ingesting the shea butter, it’s best to create DIY products that can rinse off the shea butter such as dog shampoo, fur conditioner and so on.
 This way, the shea butter won’t sit on your dog’s fur which will prevent him/her from licking it.

 - I have a DIY Shea Butter Dog Shampoo on the blog so go check it out!
 It’s a perfect natural shampoo alternative that works effectively!

 - Cocoa butter is similar to shea butter but it is dangerous to dogs so you’d rather use shea butter.